sebastienrousseau/sebastienrousseau.github.io/_posts/terms.md

 ## Agreement to Terms of Use

-These Terms and Conditions of Use (the "Terms of Use") apply to the website located at <https://sebastienrousseau.com/> (the "Website").
+These Terms and Conditions of Use (the "Terms and Conditions of Use") apply to the website located at <https://sebastienrousseau.com/> (the "Website").

 BY USING THE SITE, YOU AGREE TO THESE TERMS OF USE; IF YOU DO NOT AGREE, DO NOT